zoe-haggett/Zoe-Haggett---Software---5.05-RTOS/README.md

 RTOS Project for PAST Software Onboarding

 This project is to be completed in 8 weeks, due on the 9th of October 2026.
-All coding and programs will be done in C++ using STM32CubeIDE software.
+All coding and programs will be done in C++ using STM32CubeIDE software and Microsoft Visual Studio.

 ## RTOS Project Deliverables